-who have not received the light, which has produced this conviction of the general ruin of the dispensation, and who believe that popery and the Pope are the accomplishment of @2 Thessalonians 2, etc.&#8212;that those, I say, cannot deny that the apostasy has already come.
+who have not received the light, which has produced this conviction of the general ruin of the dispensation, and who believe that popery and the Pope are the accomplishment of @2 Thessalonians 2, etc. -- that those, I say, cannot deny that the apostasy has already come.
 Such was the general belief before the introduction of those doctrines which are so much cried down.
 If the habit of speaking as all Christians have spoken until now has led to a vague application of a term, the use of which has been amply explained, it must be regretted, that people have followed others too much and conformed too much with custom.

-In presence of such important truths, of judgments so awful as those which are soon about to fall on this rebellious world, I do not think fit to enter into further explanations of words, when things are so clear on the subject.| It is admitted that in Christendom there will be a general falling away, that the principles of this falling away were sufficiently ripe in the
+In presence of such important truths, of judgments so awful as those which are soon about to fall on this rebellious world, I do not think fit to enter into further explanations of words, when things are so clear on the subject¦.
+It is admitted that in Christendom there will be a general falling away, that the principles of this falling away were sufficiently ripe in the